Lazy Girl’s Brussels Sprouts Gratin

 This Brussels Sprouts Gratin Recipe is killer.
 You’re going to love it!

 I’m lazy.
 Seriously lazy.
 Worse than that, I constantly forget just how lazy I am.
-I make all kinds of big plans and then when the time comes to execute them I decide to nap or to spend the day watching PVRs of Up with Chris Hayes (I spend so much time with this smart geeky-cute guy that The Hubs is beginning to get suspicious!).
+I make all kinds of big plans and then when the time comes to execute them I decide to watch TV or nap.

 This explains why I never make gratins.
-Gratins always sound brilliant in theory, but when I’m actually supposed to be making one the idea of prepping the veg, cooking it, whisking béchamel and grating cheese convinces me to stay seated and stay focused on Chris’s dark-rimmed glasses and his big quick brain.
+Gratins always sound brilliant in theory, but when I’m actually supposed to be making one the idea of prepping the veg, cooking it, whisking béchamel and grating cheese convinces me to stay in my cozy bed.

 And so, my family winds up with yet another pan of roasted vegetables.
 Good.
 Delicious in fact.
 But never the creamily cheesy treat of a gratin.